Artisan (group): Formation (1984-89)

+Full-time touring (1989-2005)

 After five years of performing at UK folk clubs part-time, Artisan went full-time in July 1989 when trio members gave up their day jobs.
 After that their first European work followed (Belgium, Okapi Folk Festival, Lokeren, and Bokregdag, 1990).
 In 1994, came their first transatlantic tour to Canada playing the Owen Sound Summerfolk Festival and the Mariposa Folk Festival, followed by a return to Canada and a first tour to the US in 1995 playing Bethlehem Musikfest in Pennsylvania.

 In the next ten years there were thirty tours to the US and Canada playing venues and major festivals including: Vancouver Folk Music Festival; Winnipeg Folk Festival and the Philadelphia Folk Festival.
 In 2003 they played the Millennium Stage at Washington, D.C.'s Kennedy Center.
-The complete performance is archived on the Kennedy Center site.
-This is a full recording, unedited, exactly as performed.
+The complete unedited performance is archived on the Kennedy Center site.

 There was also one tour to Australia in 2000 to play the Port Fairy Folk Festival.

 They built a strong fan base, both in the UK and North America.
 Artisan performed a few traditional folk songs, and songs written by other songwriters; however the majority of their work was penned by Brian Bedford (not to be confused with the actor Brian Bedford).
 One of their most popular songs is, "What's the Use of Wings", written by Brian, about the need to "let go" of loved ones, and give them the freedom to make their own decisions.
 It has been covered by artists and groups including the late Vin Garbutt the late John Wright, Marie Little, Gilly Darbey and the Philadelphia Gay Men's Choir.

 Artisan concerts were always lively, known for their audience participation, particularly their Christmas concerts ("Stuff the Turkey"), which had a pantomime feel to them.
-The group stopped touring in 2005, with two final concerts held on 20 November 2005, recorded and available on DVD.